xontula/vector-calculator_website/README.md

-# vectorcalculatorwebsite
+# Website for calculating vector operations

-A website allowing users to calculate vector operations
+A website allowing users to calculate vector operations.